learnification/learnification.github.io/_pages/projects.md

 ## Gamified Geeks: Practice Coding Platform

-Gamified Geeks is an interactive learning platform that combines gamification pedagogy with AI-driven question generation to allow students to practice coding exercises in a fun and engaging way.
+Gamified Geeks (GG) is an interactive learning platform that combines gamification pedagogy with AI-driven question generation to allow students to practice coding exercises in a fun and engaging way.
 The platform offers a variety of coding challenges, ranging from beginner to advanced levels, and provides instant feedback to help students improve their coding skills.

 The project focus is on fine-turning the LLM-based question generation system with a gamified interface to promote active learning and engagement among students.

+## Version-wise: Learning Git Made Fun

+[LearningGitBranching](https://learngitbranching.js.org/) is a web-based platform that provides an interactive and engaging way to learn Git.
+The platform offers a variety of commands and challenges to help students understand the fundamentals of Git, such as branching, merging, and rebasing.

+One of the limitations of the platform is the lacks of personalized learning features.
+As part of this project, we are exploring the integration of Large Language Models (LLMs) to provide personalized feedback and hints to students based on their progress and performance.
+The goal is to improve the learning experience and effectiveness of the platform by tailoring the content to individual student needs.

+---

+### Technology Stack

+Most, if not all, of our projects are built using MERN stack (MySQL, Express.js, React, Node.js).